schuelermine/nixos-repl-setup/README.md

 - `isUrl`: Whether `source` is a flake URL
   If this is unset, most URLs will fail
 - `plainImport`: Whether to disregard `flake.nix` and always use import
-- `passExtra`: A list of extra attributes to pass through
+- `passExtra`: A list of attributes to pass through
   This uses a special format to navigate attrsets.
 A string will be interpreted as an attribute, a list of attributes as an attribute path, and a list of a string and another list as a renamed attribute path.
   If you’re using a flake this is with respect to the flake itself.
 If not, with respect to the configuration (called `system`).
+  By default, flakes passthrough `inputs.nixpkgs`, and `inputs.nixpkgs.lib`.
+  By default, non-flakes passthrough `pkgs.lib`.
+  (`pkgs` is always passed)

 Flake-only arguments: